benAkehurst/gift-cards/server/README.md

 POST - http://localhost:3000/api/stamps/add-stamp
 Body:
 {
+  "_id": "admins user id from mongo db",
-  "customerId": "Users id that is generated upon signup (NOT MongoDB ID)" }
+  "customerId": "Users id that is generated upon signup (NOT MongoDB ID)", "stampsToAdd": "This needs to be a number"
+}
 ```